Solar System Animation#

 """

-planet_file = read_viz_textures(planet_data['filename'])
+planet_file = fury.data.read_viz_textures(planet_data["filename"])

-planet_image = io.load_image(planet_file)
+planet_image = fury.io.load_image(planet_file)

-planet_actor = actor.texture_on_sphere(planet_image)
+planet_actor = fury.actor.texture_on_sphere(planet_image)

-planet_actor.SetPosition(planet_data['position'], 0, 0)
+planet_actor.SetPosition(planet_data["position"], 0, 0)

-if planet_data['filename'] != '8k_saturn_ring_alpha.png':
+if planet_data["filename"] != "8k_saturn_ring_alpha.png":

-utils.rotate(planet_actor, (90, 1, 0, 0))
+fury.utils.rotate(planet_actor, rotation=(90, 1, 0, 0))

 scene.add(planet_actor)